hmcts/sscs-track-your-appeal-frontend/README.md

-# SSCS - Track your appeal
+# SSCS - Track Your Appeal (TYA)

+Track your appeal is a node.js web application that allows an appellant to track the progress of their benefit appeal online.
+An appellant may also wish to subscribe to receive updates about their appeal via email and SMS, however, that is not part of this application.

 ## Background
-Track Your Appeal (TYA) is a node.js web application that allows an appellant to track their benefit appeal online.

-An appellant typically tracks their appeal after appealing to the Department for Work and Pensions (DWP) to reinstate their benefits.
-A subscribed appellant is also notified via email and SMS which is not part of this application.
+An appellant can challenge a decision about a benefit claim from the Department for Work and Pensions (DWP) and ask for reconsideration of the decision before making an appeal, officially this is known as a mandatory reconsideration notice (MRN).
+The DWP must reconsider the decision and provide a response before an appellant can appeal to an independent tribunal.
+If an appellant is not not happy with the DWP’s reconsideration of the initial decision they may go on to appeal.

-**There are 4 main statuses (happy path) within TYA:**
+**There are 4 main statuses within TYA:**

 1. `Appeal received`
 2. `DWP respond`